SapientNitroLA/carousel-planning/planning.md

 **channel**
 Type: `String`
 Name of an event channel to publish to.
-Typical format is * namespace/method/event *, i.e. * carousel/init/after *
+Typical format is * namespace/method/event * (i.e. * carousel/setup/before *)

 **data**
 Type: any
-Data to be passed to subscribed listeners.
+Data, if any, to be passed to subscribed listeners.

 #### subscribe( channel, method ) ####
 Assign an event listener to named event.

 **channel**
 Type: `String`
 Name of an event to subscribe to.
-Typical format is * namespace/method/event *, i.e. * carousel/init/after *
+Typical format is * namespace/method/event * (i.e. * loop/init/after *)

 **method**
 Type: `Function`
 Event listener to invoke when subscribed to event is published.

 #### trigger( method ) ####
-Provides means to run core carousel methods in the right context.
+Provides means to run core carousel methods in the proper context (i.e. this = carousel object).

 **method**
 Type: `Function`